-Not authorized under GP 7 (IP required): (a) Dredging where ocean disposal is required for the disposal of dredged material (Section 103); New dredging $>\frac{1}{2}$ acre; $\geq 10,000$ CY; >1000 SF permanent impacts to intertidal areas, saltmarsh, mud flats, riffle and pool complexes, or non-tidal vegetated shallows; or >100 SF permanent impacts to tidal vegetated shallows; (b) Maintenance or improvement dredging and/or disposal with >1 acre of impacts to SAS; (c) New dredging where the primary purpose is sand mining for beach nourishment; (d) Beach scraping; (e) Boulder removal and relocation for navigation $>\frac{1}{2}$ acre; or (f) Blasting.
+Not authorized under GP 7 (IP required): (a) Dredging where ocean disposal is required for the disposal of dredged material (Section 103); New dredging >1⁄2 acre; ≥10,000 CY; >1000 SF permanent impacts to intertidal areas, saltmarsh, mud flats, riffle and pool complexes, or non-tidal vegetated shallows; or >100 SF permanent impacts to tidal vegetated shallows; (b) Maintenance or improvement dredging and/or disposal with >1 acre of impacts to intertidal areas, saltmarsh, mudflats, riffle and pool complexes, or non-tidal vegetated shallows; (c) New dredging where the primary purpose is sand mining for beach nourishment; (d) Beach scraping; (e) Boulder removal and relocation for navigation >1⁄2 acre; or (f) Blasting.

-Self-Verification Eligible Pre-Construction Notification Required Maintenance dredging of previously dredged areas, with upland disposal, that meet all of the following terms: a.
-Dredged area ≤1⁄2 acre; and 1.
-Maintenance dredging where the primary purpose is sand mining for beach nourishment. b.
+- 1. Maintenance dredging of previously dredged areas, with upland disposal, that meet all of the following terms: - a.
+Dredged area ≤1/2 acre; and - b.
 Activities comply with GC 20, TOY Restrictions.
-The time-of-year restriction(s) stated in Appendix B of the MA Division of Marine Fisheries (DMF) Technical Report TR- 2.
-New dredging and associated disposal <1/2 acre or <10,000 cubic yards.
-47 can apply instead if they are provided for a specific 3.
-Improvement dredging. waterbody and less restrictive.
-This is to protect endangered species, EFH and other species; and c.
-Impacts that are located >25' from salt marsh or >100' from vegetated shallows; and d.
-Combined impacts that are (i) <1,000 SF in mudflats or natural rocky habitat, or (ii) <5,000 SF within intertidal 4.
-Beach nourishment in waters of the U.S. not associated with dredging.
-5. Dredging in or within a distance three times the authorized depth of a Federal Navigation Channel. habitat and areas containing shellfish (an area contains shellfish unless: it is verified that minimal shellfish are present per the local shellfish constable or a shellfish survey; or it is not mapped as a MassGIS shellfish suitability area). e.
-No return water from upland disposal areas.
-6. Activities that are not eligible for SV and do not require an IP.
-2. Boulder relocation with ≤1,000 SF of impacts, no impacts to SAS and relocated to a similar depth and substrate.
-Notes: 1.
-See Section VII for definitions of improvement and maintenance dredging.
+The time-of-year restriction(s) stated in Appendix B of the MA Division of Marine Fisheries (DMF) Technical Report TR-471 can apply instead if the general TOY restriction if a TOY is provided for a specific waterbody and is less restrictive.
+This is to protect endangered species, EFH, and other species; and - c.
+The dredge footprint is located >25' from salt marsh or >100' from vegetated shallows; and - d.
+Combined permanent and temporary impacts that are (i) ≤1,000 SF in mudflats or natural rocky habitat, or (ii) ≤5,000 SF within intertidal habitat and areas containing shellfish (an area contains shellfish unless: it is verified that minimal shellfish are present per the local shellfish constable or a shellfish survey; or it is not mapped as a MassGIS shellfish suitability area). - e.
+No return water from upland disposal areas. - 2.
+Boulder relocation with ≤1,000 SF of impacts, relocated to a similar depth and substrate.